peachpiecompiler/peachpie-docs/docs/net/type-system.md

 ## System.Nullable&lt;T&gt;

-Values can be read from and assigned to `Nullable<T>` type.
+Values can be read from and assigned to the `Nullable<T>` type.
 Any value of type `Nullable<T>` is treated as its contained value or `NULL`.
-Automatic conversion is performed.
-Operator `isset` is using `Nullable.HasValue` property implicitly.
+An automatic conversion is performed.
+The operator `isset` is using the `Nullable.HasValue` property implicitly.

 ```c#
 class Test {